 This first incremental change to traditional electricity regulation started a movement toward a market-oriented approach to electricity supply.
-Following the enactment of PURPA, two basic issues stimulated calls for further reform: whether to encourage nonutility generation and whether to permit utilities to diversify into non-regulated activities.
+Following the enactment of PURPA, two basic issues stimulated calls for further change: whether to encourage nonutility generation and whether to permit utilities to diversify into non-regulated activities.

-EPACT removed several regulatory barriers for entry into electricity generation to increase competition of electricity supply.
-However, EPACT does not permit FERC to mandate that utilities transmit EWG power to retail consumers (commonly called "retail wheeling" or "retail competition"), an activity that remains under the jurisdiction of state public utility commissions.
+The Energy Policy Act of 1992 (EPACT) removed several regulatory barriers for entry into electricity generation to increase competition of electricity supply.13 However, EPACT does not permit FERC to mandate that utilities transmit exempt wholesale generator (EWG) power to retail consumers (commonly called "retail wheeling" or "retail competition"), an activity that remains under the jurisdiction of state public utility commissions.
 PURPA began to shift more regulatory responsibilities to the federal government, and EPACT continued that shift away from the states by creating new options for utilities and regulators to meet electricity demand.

 Proponents of PURPA repeal - primarily investor-owned utilities (IOUs) located in the Northeast and in California - argue that their state regulators' "misguided" implementation of PURPA in the early 1980s has forced them to pay contractually high prices for power they do not need.
 They argue that, given the current environment for cost-conscious competition, PURPA is outdated.
-The PURPA Reform Group, which promotes IOU interests, strongly supports repeal of \$210 of PURPA by contending that the current law's mandatory purchase obligation was anti-competitive and anti-consumer.
+The PURPA Reform Group, which promotes IOU interests, strongly supports repeal of §210 of PURPA contending that the current law's mandatory purchase obligation is anti-competitive and anti-consumer.